MSc(Res) opportunities

-The Master of Science by research degree is a 12-month, research only degree, in which the candidate will undertake a supervised research project in the School of Medicine, University of St Andrews.
-The candidate will be based in the Medical and Biological Sciences Building, based at the North Haugh Science Campus, St Andrews.
+The Master of Science by research degree is a 12-month, research only degree, in which the candidate will undertake a supervised research project in the School of Medicine at the University of St Andrews.
+The candidate will be based in the Medical and Biological Sciences Building, which is situated at the North Haugh Science Campus in St Andrews.

 MSc(Res) are generally self-funded but selected students may be eligible for bursary support.